William Hahne

-William Eric Viking Hahne (born 19 April 1992) is a Swedish politician who was the Deputy Chairman of the party Alternative for Sweden.
-He was Deputy Chairman of the Sweden Democratic Youth from September 2011 to September 2015.
-From November 2014 to April 2015 Hahne represented the Sweden Democrats in the City Council of Stockholm Municipality.
+William Eric Viking Hahne (born 19 April 1992) is a Swedish far-right politician who was the Deputy Chairman of the party Alternative for Sweden.
+He was Deputy Chairman of the Sweden Democratic Youth (SDU) from September 2011 to September 2015.
+From November 2014 to April 2015 Hahne represented the Sweden Democrats (SD) in the City Council of Stockholm Municipality.